valeriangalliat/kobo-highlights-to-calibre/README.md

-# 📚 Kobo Highlights to Calibre
+# 📚 Kobo Highlights to calibre

 > Import Kobo highlights to [Calibre](https://calibre-ebook.com/).

 ## Overview

-Import your Kobo e-reader highlights into Calibre e-book viewer.
+Import your Kobo e-reader highlights into calibre e-book viewer.

 Calibre's built-in viewer supports highlights
 [since 5.0](https://calibre-ebook.com/new-in/fourteen).
-Thanks to this script, you can populate the native Calibre highlights with the highlights from your Kobo e-reader.
+Thanks to this script, you can populate the native calibre highlights with the highlights from your Kobo e-reader.

-This is different from Calibre's [Annotations](https://www.mobileread.com/forums/showthread.php?t=241206) [plugin](https://github.com/davidfor/calibre-annotations) which concatenates the text of all your highlights in a new metadata field in your books library, this script plugs them directly into Calibre's native reader highlighting feature.
+This is different from calibre's [Annotations](https://www.mobileread.com/forums/showthread.php?t=241206) [plugin](https://github.com/davidfor/calibre-annotations) which concatenates the text of all your highlights in a new metadata field in your books library, this script plugs them directly into calibre's native reader highlighting feature.

 ![Screenshot](screenshot.png)